 You can develop your intercultural skills and connect with others through workshops

-You can volunteer with our community partners to develop new work skills and to contribute skills you already have towards community efforts to meet basic needs.
+You can volunteer with community partners to develop new work skills and to contribute skills you already have towards community efforts to meet basic needs.

 We encourage the public to contact our office.
 Ask us questions.
 Let us know your concerns.
 Share your ideas.
 Get involved.
 It will take all of us working together in order for our community to continually become safe, more civil, and more inclusive as we face growth and change.